Forward Proxy Servers: An All You Need To Know Guide

 1. Latency and Speed Impact: Introduces latency, which can impact the speed of internet communication, especially if the proxy server is located far from the user.

-2. Configuration Complexity: Setting up and configuring forward proxies can be complex, particularly for large networks, requiring proper planning and documentation.
+2. Configuration Complexity: Setting up and configuring one can be complex, particularly for large networks, requiring proper planning and documentation.

 4. Dependency on Server Availability: Relies on the availability and reliability of proxy servers, and any issues with these servers may disrupt internet access for users.